connerj70/personal-website/src/markdown-pages/highest-paying-programming-jobs.md

 Experience with AWS and Azure particularly in the areas of security groups, databases and load balancing.

-Experince developing applications with common languages such as Python, Java, and Go
+Experience developing applications with common languages such as Python, Java, and Go

 #### Hot Cities For Site Reliability Engineers